-Patent law law could be upended by a filing at the World Intellectual Property Office in Geneva reports THE FINANCIAL TIMES.
+Patent law could be upended by a filing at the World Intellectual Property Office in Geneva, reports The Financial Times.

 One of the inventions is a container that can change shape.
 The other is an alert light for emergencies.

-- In turn there are implications for the economics of journalism.
+- In turn, there are implications for the economics of journalism.
 The results could influence future interpretations of ownership or accountability for works involving algorithms.
-Examples are in copyright, defamation, moral rights, right of publicity, and others.
+Examples are copyright, defamation, moral rights, right of publicity, and others.

-- A definitive result could become a precedent for future cases, or if if not, at least could become a point of comparison in legal arguments to come.
+- A definitive result could become a precedent for future cases, or if not, at least could become a point of comparison in legal arguments involving intellectual property.